rhkarls/rhkarls.github.io/projects.md

 [eplines on pypi](https://pypi.org/project/eplines/)

-A small visualization package producing empirical and exceedance probability/frequency heatmaps of many or long time-series.
+A small visualization package producing empirical and exceedance probability/frequency heatmaps and cycle plot of many or long time-series.

 Can for example be used to visualize exceedance frequency at different times of the year for streamflow timeseries.
 Basically a flow-duration curve for each day of the year: